nemjit001/bonsai-renderer/README.md

 Bonsai consists of several layers that build out its functionality:

-- *core* contains core code that other layers can build on.
+- **core** contains core code that other layers can build on.
 It is only dependent on external libraries.
-- *platform* contains platform specific code such as window handling and filesystem access.
+- **platform** contains platform specific code such as window handling and filesystem access.
+- **rendering** contains the Bonsai rendering abstractions that wrap base render APIs.

 ## External dependencies